 Visual Arts and Design

 Academically, students can take general elective classes at an introductory level in photography, 2D and 3D classes at Babson.
-Students can take introductory level A&H classes in Art History.
-They are also able to cross-register for studio art and art history classes at Wellesley College through the 3-college collaboration.
+Students can take introductory level Arts and Humanities classes in Art History.
+They are also able to cross-register for studio art and art history classes at Wellesley College through the Three-College Collaboration.
 Many Babson students take visual arts classes while studying abroad.
 Students interested in becoming professional artists themselves are encouraged to take the management and law classes “Arts & Entertainment Management” and “Entertainment Law.”

-As spectators/consumers of visual arts and design, here are some of the ways in which students can appreciate art: attend openings and artist talks at the exhibits on campus; Babson student OneCards gain free admission to the Museum of Fine Arts (MFA) in Boston; visit local free exhibits at the Davis Museum at Wellesley College and the Rose Art Museum at Brandeis University; and visit Massachusetts institutions (Isabella Stewart Gardner Museum, ICA, Peabody Essex Museum, MassMoca, Fuller Craft Museum, the List Visual Arts Center at MIT, and the museums at Harvard, to name but a few).
+As spectators/consumers of visual arts and design, there are many ways that Babson students can appreciate art in the Greater Boston area.
+In addition to attending openings and artist talks at the exhibits on campus, Babson OneCards provide free admission to the Museum of Fine Arts (MFA) in Boston.
+Babson students may also visit local free exhibits at the Davis Museum at Wellesley College and the Rose Art Museum at Brandeis University, as well as renowned Massachusetts institutions such as the Isabella Stewart Gardner Museum, Institute for Contemporary Art (ICA), Peabody Essex Museum, MassMoca, Fuller Craft Museum, List Visual Arts Center at MIT, the museums at Harvard, and many more.